-For design of tension legs, the NORSOK N-001 standard Chapters 7.11 and 8.3 should be used.
 For design of anchoring systems, the NORSOK N-001 standard Chapters 7.11 and 7.12 should be used.

-For general requirements related to loads, load effects and resistance, see Section 11.
+For general requirements related to loads/actions, load/action effects and resistance, see Section 11.

 For design of dynamic positioning systems as mentioned in the last subsection, the technical provisions in the IMO MSC/Circular 645 standard should be used.